bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 :vimgrep oldterm **
 ```

-Or using the excellent *Silver Searcher* plugin:
+Or using the excellent *Silver Searcher* utility via the *vim-grepper* plugin:
 ```
-:Ag oldterm
+:GrepperAg oldterm
 ```

 From there one simply executes the desired substitution over the list of files